 Arizona probate is a judicial proceeding through which a decedent's will is validated, the decedent's creditors are paid, and the decedent's separate property assets are distributed to those specified in the decedent's will.
-In Arizona, the probate of a will may occur via three different types of proceedings: formal, informal, and supervised.

 What Types of Assets Are Subject to Arizona Probate?